chipgarner/MultiZoneKilnController/README.md

     python mainPi.py
 If you have one or more temperature sensors and thermocouples connected you should see the temperatures listes about once a second.

+If you aare not familiar with python virtual environments (https://docs.python.org/3/library/venv.html) note that you must have the environment activated to run the program.
+Enter the following when inside the program directory:

+    source env/bin/activate

+Just enter deactivate if you need to exit the environment.